-With regard to income statement amortisation for lessees, the FASB retained a dual model, requiring leases to be classified as either operating or finance.
+With regard to income statement amortization for lessees, the FASB retained a dual model, requiring leases to be classified as either operating or finance.
 Operating leases will result in straight-line expense recognition, while finance leases will result in a front-loaded expense pattern.
-Classification will be based on “consumption” of the asset, meaning that leases of property (i.e., real estate), which is typically not consumed during the lease period, will follow straight line amortisation and leases of non-property (e.g., office equipment), which is typically consumed during the lease period, will follow an expense pattern similar to current capital leases.
+Classification will be based on “consumption” of the asset, meaning that leases of property (i.e., real estate), which is typically not consumed during the lease period, will follow straight line amortization and leases of non-property (e.g., office equipment), which is typically consumed during the lease period, will follow an expense pattern similar to current capital leases.
 Conversely, the International Accounting Standards Board (IASB) elected a single model whereby all leases, regardless of asset class, are considered financing.

-In effect, because the new guidance requires lessees to recognise lease assets and lease liabilities, off-balance sheet financing – at least through the use of lease transactions – is taken off the table.
+In effect, because the new guidance requires lessees to recognize lease assets and lease liabilities, off-balance sheet financing – at least through the use of lease transactions – is taken off the table.
 Thus, accounting for sale and leaseback transactions has been simplified considerably.

 For lessors, accounting for leases is substantially the same as in the past.
 The only changes result from some very specific adjustments to align the lessor accounting model with both the lessee accounting model and the revenue recognition standard to get the principles underlying the accounting in sync.